skip to Main Content

 A Spanish flag with a tall Madrid building in the background, in a clear blue-sky day

-Passports, visas and permits
+Passports, visas, and permits for Spain

-In terms of passports, make sure that your family member’s passports are valid for longer than the intended stay period.
+In terms of passports, make sure that your family member’s UK passports are valid for longer than the intended stay period.
 Check the UK government’s page for further advice.

 Marbella in Spain, beautiful cliffs and crystal-clear water

-Can I Work in Spain?
+Can I Work in Spain as a UK Citizen?

 If you are moving to Spain from outside of the EU, then you will need to obtain a work visa before moving.
 You can work in Spain if you have obtained a work visa, but without one a company cannot legally employ you.
 You should make sure your application for a work visa is successful before deciding on moving to Spain.
+The EU Blue Card allows skilled professionals from non-EU countries to live and work in the EU for up to four years.

-Customs requirements
+Spanish Customs requirements

-Once the goods are brought in, you will have to sign a document, agreeing to not sell, transfer or lease any of your belongings for a minimum of 12 months.
+Once the goods are brought in, you will have to sign a document agreeing to not sell, transfer, or lease any of your belongings for a minimum of 12 months.

 A traditional Spanish dance-off with two ladies and an audience watching in the background

-Taking my pet
+Taking my pet to Spain

 Ginger cat sitting at a window in an apartment with a background view of La Coma region in Spain